lsahn-gh/babelian/README.md

 # Babelian
-Babelian is a dictionary on
+Babelian is a dictionary on command-line.
 You can search some words/phrases/examples without running WebBrowser.
 This program will help Developers/Students/Teachers, or who learns 2nd languages.
 [*glosbe.com*](https://glosbe.com) provides the API of dictionary.